Please upgrade your browser to use Internet Explorer 9 or above. Internet Explorer 8 is no longer supported.

 • Operations:

-Even if you don’t have written agreements with your customers, you need to maintain sufficient coverage for the size and operations of your business.
-This will typically be General Liability, Auto and/or Equipment Liability and Worker’s Compensation/Employer’s Liability.
-Again your insurance agent will know how to determine the risks that are present and offer a policy that best suits you and your company.
-Review at least annually to ensure proper coverage for any growth your company has experienced.
+Even if you don’t have formal written agreements with customers, it is still vital to have sufficient insurance coverage that aligns with the size and scope of your business operations.
+This typically involves General Liability, Auto and/or Equipment Liability, and Worker’s Compensation/Employer’s Liability coverage.
+Your insurance agent can assess the risks inherent in your operations and recommend policies that best suit your company’s needs.
+It is crucial to review your coverage at least annually to ensure that it keeps pace with any growth your company has experienced.

 • Worker’s Compensation Insurance:

-Adequate Worker’s Compensation insurance is a necessity to ensure that an injury or accident is not catastrophic for your company, and it is required by law in most states.
-If an employee is injured while working for you, you may be legally liable for their medical care and a portion of their lost income, and could also be subject to a law suit.
+Adequate Worker’s Compensation insurance remains a necessity to safeguard your company from potential catastrophes in the event of employee injuries or accidents.
+Moreover, Worker’s Compensation is legally required in most states.
+Should an employee sustain an injury while working for your company, you may bear legal liability for their medical care and a portion of their lost income and may also face a lawsuit.